 Dr. Hedlund says measures to limit drinking and driving effect the three groups differently.

-- Arrest, fines, embarrassment, etc. tend to be effective in reducing violations by “normal” drinkers.
-Education may also be especially effective with this group.
+- Arrest, fines, shame, etc. tend to be effective in reducing violations by “normal” drinkers.
+Education may also be effective with this group.
 In fact, much of the reduction in alcohol-related crashes may come from this group.

 - Alcoholics are not likely to be effected by anything not dealing directly with their alcoholism.
-Therefore, they are most likely to be changed by DUI Courts.
+So they are most likely to be changed by DUI Courts.

 The proportion of alcohol-involved traffic accidents that would have occurred even if the drivers had been sober remains unknown.